Invoice factoring: how it works & when to use it

 - Recourse factoring: Here, the seller bears the final responsibility for invoice payment; the factoring company purchases the invoice with the knowledge that it will be paid.
 If a buyer fails to pay within a certain term, the factoring company has the authority to seek full payment of the invoice amount plus the factoring service charge from the seller.

-Invoice financing and invoice factoring are often confused.
+Invoice financing (also called invoice discounting) and invoice factoring are often confused.
 While they are not the same, they are similar.
 With both invoice factoring and invoice financing, you won't have to go through a credit check because it's more important how likely your customers are to pay.
 This means:

 - You won't have to put up collateral because the invoices are the collateral